Prasham1710/Prasham1710/README.md

 - 👋 Hi, I’m @Prasham1710
 - 👀 I’m interested in web devlopment
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning Reactjsand tailwindcss
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...